-We provide specialist and experienced advice with drafting, negotiating, amending commercial agents contracts and also in situations where disputes arise.
+We draft, negotiate and amend commercial agents contracts and also advise in situations where disputes arise.
 Our lawyers can help whether you are the Principal or Agent.

 Businesses often use sales agents in order to: